Dr. Ivan Matic

 2. Research questions addressed by the group:

 Future breakthroughs in aging research, from basic biology to clinical applications, depend on understanding the precise molecular mechanisms that govern the many biological pathways involved in aging and age-related diseases.
 Yet, uncovering the biochemical basis of specific biological processes often presents significant challenges.
-Our ambition is to make transformative discoveries by shedding light on the complex molecular mechanisms of aging, using advanced proteomics and innovative chemical biology approaches.
+Our ambition is to make transformative discoveries by uncovering the complex molecular mechanisms of aging through the development of cutting-edge proteomics, chemical biology and synthetic antibody tools and technologies.

-Our first major direction is to elucidate the crosstalk between ADPr and ubiquitination that has emerged over the last few years.
+Our most exciting direction is to elucidate the crosstalk between ADPr and ubiquitination that has emerged over the last few years.
 Although the fascinating discovery of phosphoribose-linked attachment of ubiquitin by Legionella, to which we contributed (Cell 2016), established a connection between these two PTMs, our research points to a more profound interplay.
-RNF114, which we identified as the reader of the mono- ADPr wave of PARP1 signaling (Mol Cell 2023), along with additional E3 ligases of the same family, recognizes both ubiquitin and ADPr.
-Therefore, we plan to dissect the pathways that write, erase and read these composite ubiquitin/ADPr signals.
+RNF114, which we identified as the reader of the mono-ADPr wave of PARP1 signaling (Mol Cell 2023), along with additional E3 ligases of the same family, recognizes both ubiquitin and ADPr.
+Excitingly, we have recently discovered that, during the DNA damage response, serine ADP-ribosylation—whose identification we pioneered at the start of our laboratory (Nature Chem Biol 2016, Mol Cell 2017)—is a cellular target of ADP- ribosyl-ubiquitylation on PARP1 and histones (Nature Chem Biol 2025).
+This composite modification has become a hot topic, as several groups have recently shown it to be involved in diverse signaling pathways.

 3. Possible project(s):